MTecknology/pelican-search/README.rst

 Getting Started
 ---------------

-This project is divided into four directories.
-Each directory relates to one piece of the puzzle.
+This project is divided into four sub-projects.
+Each directory relates to one piece of the puzzle (documented sub-project).
 It's best to follow them in order.

 * *pelican*: Get pelican generating what we need
 * *sphinxsearch*: Get sphinxsearch reading the data pelican created